 Caused by _____.
 While research continues (see below) and some of it is beginning to suggest several very plausible explanations for what causes Asperger's Syndrome, nothing has conclusively been shown to be the cause of every case of it.
 It's also possible that each genuine case of it has a completely different cause, or a different combination of multiple causes.
 People with Asperger's syndrome are not only different from other kinds of people, but often from each other as well.
 Research also continues into whether people have Asperger's Syndrome from birth, develop it at some time later in their early childhood, or both.

 Defines one's entire identity/explains all quirks.
 In fact, Asperger's Syndrome is rarely the only unusual psychological condition individuals have, and being socially awkward may exacerbate other psychological conditions such as Borderline Personality Disorder or Social Anxiety.
 Aspies also vary as widely in regards to sexuality as anyone else.
 They are also just as likely to have fetishes as anyone else.
-Needless to say, having atypical sexual interests and neurological functioning can be extremely difficult.
+Needless to say, having atypical sexual interests as well as neurological functioning can be extremely difficult.
 Some also suffer from alcoholism and drug addictions.
 Furthermore, the interaction between these conditions can be quite complex, leaving open questions of cause and effect, and whether one condition causes the other or is merely aggravating it.
-One should never assume everything about an Aspie necessarily arises from the condition alone.
+One should never assume everything about an Aspergic necessarily arises from the condition alone.

 Treatment of Asperger's in Culture and Society